 Wood stains prevent direct sunlight from penetrating a treated wood surface and exterior wood areas.
 A wood stain repels moisture, protecting the wood from mold or becoming soft.
 Another benefit is how one coat will help prevent the surface from cracking.

 Keep in mind not all deck stains are the same.
 Here, we’ll provide information on the different types of wood stains, what to consider before buying one, a short guide on how to stain your deck, and show you 5 of the best stains on the market.

 There are three types of wood stain that can help preserve your exterior wood surfaces, whether you’re protecting a deck or outdoor furniture.

-These are known as deck water sealer and won’t add any color to the wood.
-They do, however, penetrate the wood and protect it from various elements.
-They’re also water-repellent and will prevent UV rays from affecting the quality of the wood.
-With clear deck stains, you’ll need to reapply it once a year.
+A clear stain is a deck water sealer.
+It doesn’t add color to treated wood.
+However, the stain penetrates the wood fibers and protects it from harmful natural elements.
+It’s also water-repellent and will prevent harmful UV rays from affecting the wood’s quality.
+With clear deck stains, you’ll need to apply a new coat every year.

 Related: How to Build a Deck Frame

 Known as opaque stains, they’re applied to the top of a deck surface to cover the grain.
 It can be confused for paint because it looks similar, but solid deck stains protect the wood.
 While it’s great at hiding discoloration, solid deck stains are prone to cracking, chipping, and peeling.

 Moe transparent than a solid stain, but suitable for high-traffic areas.
 It’s durable and similar to a solid stains.